Plan your 2026 semester or summer abroad!

 The Honors Study Abroad Scholarship will provide students with:

-Honors College scholarship funds will be dispersed in the semester of travel.
+*Honors College scholarship funds will be processed in the semester of travel.
 Scholarships cannot be awarded beyond a student’s cost of attendance, which includes program fees, tuition, airfare, and living expenses.

-In order to receive Honors College funding, students must also apply to the UTSA International Education Fund, which also provides additional funding.
-These two applications are very similar and applying to both will not require too much additional time.
+3) Apply to UT San Antonio IEF: In order to receive Honors College funding, students must also apply to the UT San Antonio Study Abroad Office International Education Fund, which also provides additional funding.
+This application is very similar to our Honors award and applying to both will not require too much additional time.

 Further Incentives

 Students who also apply for one of the opportunities below will also receive additional funding from the Honors College.
-Students must coordinate scholarship submission and receive advising and essay review before submission through The UTSA Office of Nationally Competitive Awards.
+Students must coordinate scholarship submission and receive advising and essay review before submission through The UT San Antonio Office of Nationally Competitive Awards.
 Students must apply to one of the following:

 You don’t need to win one of these awards to receive extra scholarship funds from the Honors College.
 Simply apply.
 We have designed the Honors scholarship essay questions to be very similar to these other awards.
 We highly encourage students to apply to the Gilman Scholarship.
 Students can apply to Gilman up to one year in advance of their program and can apply up to two times to the award if they submit early (Apply in October for Spring, Summer, and Fall programs; Apply in March for Summer, Fall and Spring programs of the following year).